 Muhammad Ali, 74.
 Heavyweight champion whose fast fists, irrepressible personality and determined spirit transcended sports and captivated the world.
 June 3.

 Gordie Howe, 88.
-Known as "Mr. Hockey," the rough-and-tumble Canadian farm boy whose blend of talent and toughness made him the NHL's quintessential star.
+Known as "Mr. Hockey," the Canadian farm boy whose blend of talent and toughness made him the NHL's quintessential star.
 June 10.